grafana/grafana-vs-code-extension/README.md

 2. Create a [Service account in Grafana](https://grafana.com/docs/grafana/latest/administration/service-accounts/#create-a-service-account-in-grafana) and add a token to it.
 Save the token for later use.
 3. Open the Settings tab inside the extension (use `cmd` + `,` on Mac) and find the Grafana VS Code Extension.
 4. If using a hosted Grafana instance, paste that instance's URL in the `URL` field.
 If using a local Grafana instance, leave the default value.
 5. Paste the previously created Service Account token into the `Token` field.
+Restart the extension.
 6. If using a local Grafana instance, start Grafana locally.
 7. Open the extension in VS Code, then press F5 to start the extension locally.
 8. Right-click on one of the `dashboard.json` files in the `dashboards` folder and select `Edit in Grafana`.